-Nuveen's Lifecycle Series includes a total of 13 funds: 12 target retirement date funds at five-year intervals for retirement dates 2010 through 2065, and a retirement income fund for those in retirement.
-These funds invest in a carefully constructed selection of equity, fixed income and direct real estate funds, providing a diversified, professionally managed portfolio.
-The overall asset allocation of each Nuveen Lifecycle Fund evolves as each fund approaches and continues through its target retirement date, reaching a final "landing" allocation 30 years after retirement.
+The Nuveen Lifecycle Index Series includes a total of 13 funds: 12 target retirement date funds at five-year intervals for retirement dates 2010 through 2065, and a retirement income fund for those in retirement.
+These funds invest in a carefully constructed selection of equity and fixed income passive investments, providing a diversified, professionally managed portfolio.
+The overall asset allocation of each Nuveen Lifecycle Index Fund evolves as each fund approaches and continues through its target retirement date, reaching a final "landing" allocation 30 years after retirement.

-One of the key differentiators of the Nuveen Lifecycle Funds is the firm's long history of managing retirement savings and providing for retirement income.
-Nuveen has been managing asset allocation strategies for multiple decades and providing for retirement income for over five million retirement participants, allowing the Target Date Multi-Asset Team to leverage much of the expertise, modeling, analysis, and actuarial and mortality guidance in the development and refinement of the Nuveen Lifecycle Funds.
+One of the key differentiators of the Nuveen Lifecycle Index Funds is the firm's long history of managing retirement savings and providing for retirement income.
+For decades, Nuveen has been managing asset allocation strategies designed to provide retirement income to over five million retirement participants.
+The Target Date Multi-Asset Team has been able to leverage much of the expertise, modeling, analysis and actuarial and mortality guidance in the development and refinement of the Nuveen Lifecycle Index Funds.